Blog and Magazine Article Writing

 I have been published in both print and online magazines such as The Old Schoolhouse and Pregnancy and Newborn Magazine.

 I guarantee satisfaction on my articles, never submitting anything I wouldn’t be proud to put my name on.
+If it’s really bad, I just put someone else’s name on it.
+(That was a little joke.)

 I offer unlimited revisions until you are more than satisfied; rest assured that revision requests are rare.